jourdanrodrigues/django-template/README.md

 # Django Template

-This project runs entirely on Docker containers.
-Make sure to [have it][docker-download] in your environment.

-## Creating a project

 We have 2 versions of this template: one for using a bare Django project and another for REST API services:

 - Bare Django template: https://github.com/jourdanrodrigues/django-template/archive/django.zip